Snapshots of Food Industry News

 Broaster Chicken to launch 40 outlets in 2016

-Yellow Tie Hospitality works with star-ups and also explores partnerships and operational efficiency in order to manage a food business better.
-The services provided by Yellow Tie Hospitality include franchise partnership, menu standardisation, building business processes, customer engagement and retention, housekeeping and hygiene and kitchen sanitization besides others.
+Yellow Tie Hospitality works with start-ups and also explores partnerships and operational efficiency in order to manage a food business better.
+The services provided by Yellow Tie Hospitality include franchise partnership, menu standardization, building business processes, customer engagement and retention, housekeeping and hygiene and kitchen sanitization besides others.
 They provide training to start-ups and also brush-up training to keep up to date with trends.
-It also plans to provide marketing and Ad support for grand launch of stores in a cluster manner.
+It also plans to provide marketing and Ad support for the grand launch of stores in a clustered manner.